-If you’re unsure of which safety eyewear tint may be right for your environment, use the quick reference guide below to help steer you in the right direction.
+There are several kinds of tints out there to choose from depending on your situation.
+To help you research which safety eyewear tint may be right for your environment, we’ve created a quick reference guide below to help steer you in the right direction.

 The first and probably most common tint is Clear.
 Clear lenses are ideal for most applications and are typically the standard lens tint for most safety glasses.
 Primarily used indoors, safety glasses with a clear lens are often worn to protect workers from impacts on the job.